-Located along the south coast of one of the three original settlements on Providenciales, Five Cays Beach is a 5000 foot long stretch of clean sand and water.
+Located along the south coast of Five Cays, one of the three original settlements on Providenciales, Five Cays Beach is a 5000-foot-long stretch of clean sand and water.
 The water depth here is quite shallow (only a few feet deep) for a distance out.
-There’s no good snorkelling in the area.
+There’s no good snorkeling in the area.

-The water here is clean and shallow, but the beach is exposed to the regular southeast trade winds and can be a little bit choppy at times.
+The beach doesn’t typically experience large waves, however, it is exposed to the regular southeast trade winds and can be somewhat choppy at times.

 Due to being situated in the village of Five Cays, privacy can be lacking at times.
-The popular Bugaloo’s Restaurant is located at the south end of this beach.
+The popular Bugaloo’s Restaurant is located at the southwest end of this beach.

-To get to Five Cays Beach, Turn onto Five Cays Road from South Dock Road.
-Drive .3 miles (.5km) and turn left directly before the Five Cay Community Center, for the Community Center 🡓 beach access.
+To find the main access to Five Cays Beach, turn onto Five Cays Road from South Dock Road.
+Drive 0.3 miles (0.5 km) and turn left directly before the Five Cay Community Center, for the Community Center 🡓 beach access.